Guidelines For Walk Leaders

 2. Be aware that NPWS limits group size to 8 in wilderness areas.

 3. If possible survey the route.
 Check the weather forecast.
 Check local events as well as NPWS track and park closures.
 Note hazards and identify risks such as exposure and creek crossings.
 Be aware of changes due to track erosion or flooding.
 Is a rope or tape required?
 Where are alternate exits?

-4. Proposed walks, including Short Notice Walks, may be entered in the activities program on the club web site for approval by Walks Secretary, Noel Rath.
-If Noel is unavailable check with the designated Committee member, currently Peter Medbury.
+4. Proposed walks, including Short Notice Walks, may be entered in the activities program on the club web site for approval by Walks Secretary, Jim O'Keeffe.
+If Jim is unavailable check with the designated Committee member, currently Peter Medbury.

 5. Details of the walk (and photographs) can be advertised on the Club's Google Group.

 6. Make sure a contact person and the Walks Secretary is aware of the route you are taking and the expected return time.